 Calathea Plants like temperatures between 65-80 degrees, and do not like cold drafts or temperatures below 55-60 degrees.
 Hot temperatures cause the leaves of a Calathea Plant to curl.

 For the most part, Calathea plants are bug-free plant.
 The most common bug is the mealybug.
 If your plant obtains these bugs, we recommend lightly spraying them daily with mild, soapy water until all bugs are gone.
+For an in depth analysis on how to prevent and care for plants with bugs click here.

 OLD OR DAMAGED LEAVES: